 asyncio.run(main())

 Save the file.
-Once this test version works with Claude end-to-end, you come back and replace the get_hello function with your real data logic — pulling from your CRM, your ad account, your database, or whatever system you want Claude to access.
+Once this test version works end-to-end, replace the get_store_status function with your real data logic, pulling from your Shopify Admin API, Meta Ads API, or whatever system you want Claude to access.

 {